JGDR20/Dated-and-extension-file-sort/README.md

 5. Work out the new folder structures and create them if they don't exist
 6. Check if the files has already been added to the destination
 7. Copy the files

+# NOTE: Add source and destination paths into the accompanying .\config.xml file!